weaviate/weaviate-io/developers/weaviate/current/graphql-references/vector-search-parameters.md

 ### GraphQL response

-The `_additional` object in the GraphQL result exposes the score and an explanation of it:
+The `_additional` object in the GraphQL result exposes the score:

 ```json
 {